Involvement Opportunities

 Graduate & Professional Student Government

-GPSG is composed of graduate student representatives throughout the campus to help lead legislative initiatives in our Senate, represent graduate student needs in divisional committees, and to lead social and networking events that offer opportunities for students to develop professionally and to connect with other students and campus partners throughout A&M. GPSG Senate meetings are open to the public and are held on 1st and 3rd Tuesdays from 5:30pm to 7pm in Koldus 144.
+GPSG is composed of graduate student representatives throughout the campus to help lead legislative initiatives in our Senate, represent graduate student needs in divisional committees, and to lead social and networking events that offer opportunities for students to develop professionally and to connect with other students and campus partners throughout A&M. GPSG Senate meetings are open to the public and are held on 1st and 3rd Tuesdays from 5:30-7 p.m. in Koldus 144.

 Learn more and get involved